 Chiropractic is an effective treatment for frozen shoulder.
 Many patients see their general practitioner first to get a diagnosis and to make sure that there are no underlying conditions that should be treated before chiropractic is pursued.
 However, most chiropractors do have the capabilities to use x-rays and other diagnostic tools to adequately assess the patient.

 A 2012 study involved reviewing the case files of 20 males and 30 female patients with frozen shoulder who underwent chiropractic treatment.
 All subjects sought treatment between 11 and 51 days with the median being 28 days.
 Of the 50 cases:

 Chiropractic can help reduce the pain, improve the shoulder’s range of motion, and speed recovery.
 The treatment depends on the symptoms that are present, how progressed the condition is, and how long the patient has had the condition.

 One common chiropractic technique used to treat frozen shoulder is the Niel Asher Technique.
 It involves the manipulation of the joints and muscle tissues.
 The chiropractor applies pressure and stretches key points to help reduce pain and resolve the condition.
 It can make a tremendous difference in the patient’s life.

-The information herein on "Why You Should Consider Chiropractic If You Suffer From Frozen Shoulder" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Why You Should Consider Chiropractic If You Suffer From Frozen Shoulder" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.